ExtEng/Project5-CarDetection/README.md

 For the Window search, I tried multiple routines and parameters to optimize processing time and identification.
 For the Parameters, I trial and errored search window size from (48x48 to 256X256), percent overall (50% to 95 %), and total search bounds from static size to 16 pixel decrement per iteration.
 The routine which I found yielded the most "hot windows" was a routine were I had 8000 search windows, of varying pixel size from 32x32 to 256x256 (in 16 px increments) and the total search bounds was y =(380 to 650) x =(full range).
 However, this also had multiple false positives and took approximately 13 hours to finish computing the project video.
 Video is labelled Output_project_video_scanwindow_48_no_resize.mp4.
 However, this is not that can be practically done in real time.
 From this maximum "capture" point I lowered my search windows until I achieved a balance in computing and "detection".

 The final implementation used scaling factor approach.
 Starting from max search window size 256x256, y search bounds (between 380 to 650) both where decremented by 16 pixels, i.e. 2nd rounds search window size was 240*240 and y bounds were between 380 to 644. with 80% percent overlay.
 The derivation and labelling of the "positive car" results code and methodology follows code presented in class.

+In regards to training time, generally the Linear SVC took between 17 to 23 seconds to train (when considering only changing the colorspace).
+The best time recorded for the Linear SVC was 3.07 seconds to train, for the parameters HSV, 9 Orientation, 16 pixels per cell, 2 cells per block, 12 spatial size & 32 Histogram bins, with a testing accuracy of 98.4%.

+The Desicion tree classifier took on average 20 times longer to train, varying from 175 to 265 secs, with accuracy never going above 89 %.
+Due to training time required and testing accuracy, I chose not to use this classifier for the pipeline testing.

+The MLP classifier was by far the fastest to train (t ~ 3 to 8 secs) and achieved the highest accuracy of 99.3%.
+However, I did not select this for the final implementation, because it seemed to overfit the training data, and have alot fewer car positive matches on new car data.

 The Final routine can be seen below:
 * Specify search windows